marcbaechinger/resolve/README.md

 	}
 });

-grunt.loadTasks("src"); // TODO: change to npmLoad
+grunt.loadTasks("tasks"); // TODO: change to npmLoad
 </code></pre>

-This will create <code>dist/app.js</code> with the concatenated source code. <i>resolve</i> resolves files recursively, skips declared depenencies not found on disk and is robust concerning circular dependencies (does not loop).
+This will create <code>dist/app.js</code> with the concatenated source code. <i>resolve</i> resolves files recursively, managed normalizes multiple dependencies to a given file, skips declared depenencies not found on disk and is robust concerning circular dependencies (does not loop).

 # Declaring dependencies